 After strategy selection, you should:

-The trading strategy must then be implemented using programming code.
-This typically involves writing a script that implements the rules and conditions specified in the strategy
+- Implement the strategy: The trading strategy must then be implemented using programming code.
+This typically involves writing a script that implements the rules and conditions specified in the strategy.

 Backtesting a trading strategy involves simulating the performance of a trading strategy using historical data to assess its potential profitability.
 This process can help traders evaluate the effectiveness of a strategy and make adjustments before putting real money at risk.